Examples of good brand names: Some of the most successful brand names ever

 Starbucks is an iconic brand recognized around the world.
 The vocabulary of this monumental coffee company is no accident – it is rooted in literary history.
 The name of the brand is associated with the character of Starbuck, the main helper in Herman Melville’s timeless novel Moby Dick, a nautical adventure.
 The brand’s emblem, depicting a stylized siren or mermaid, further emphasizes this nautical association.

 The Starbucks moniker has a natural cadence that resonates with consumers.
 It flies off the tongue easily, making it easy to memorize and pronounce.
-The inclusion of the prefix “Star” in the name carries connotations of perfection and quality, which reflects the brand’s ethics and its desire to set the gold standard in the coffee industry.
+Including the prefix “Star” in the name carries connotations of perfection and quality, reflecting the brand’s ethics and desire to set the gold standard in the coffee industry.

-The choice of such an original name provided Starbucks with a competitive advantage in the period of its formation.
+The choice of such an original name gave Starbucks a competitive advantage during its formation.
 Against the backdrop of the many similar coffee shop names common in its early days, the Starbucks brand became a beacon of uniqueness and innovation.
 Starbucks took a strong position in the market and transformed the company from a simple coffee shop into a global phenomenon.

 Tesla